wp-plugins/wordpress-bootstrap-css/readme.txt

 4. You may choose to hotlink the CSS and Javascript files, or serve them from your web server.
 (All files are included with the plugin download)

 == Changelog ==

+= 0.8 =
+* This is a huge release.
+We have implemented some of the major Twitter Bootstrap feature through [Wordpress Shortcodes](http://www.hostliketoast.com/2011/12/how-extend-wordpress-powerful-shortcodes/ "What are WordPress Shortcodes?").
+* Shortcode [TBS_BUTTON] : produces a Twitter Bootstrap styled BUTTON
+* Shortcode [TBS_LABEL] : produces a Twitter Bootstrap styled LABEL
+* Shortcode [TBS_BLOCK] : produces a Twitter Bootstrap styled BLOCKQUOTE
+* Shortcode [TBS_CODE] : produces a Twitter Bootstrap styled CODE BLOCK
+* Shortcode [TBS_TWIPSY] : produces a Twitter Bootstrap TWIPSY mouse over effect
+* Shortcode [TBS_POPOVER] : produces a Twitter Bootstrap Popover window
+* Shortcode [TBS_DROPDOWN] + [TBS_DROPDOWN_OPTION] : produces a Twitter Bootstrap styled DROPDOWN MENU
+* Shortcode [TBS_TABGROUP] + [TAB] : produces a Twitter Bootstrap TABS!
+Now you can create TAB'd content in your posts!
+* More documentation will be forthcoming in the [Host Like Toast WordPress Plugins Page](http://www.hostliketoast.com/wordpress-resource-centre/wordpress-plugins/ "Host Like Toast WordPress Plugins").

 = 0.7 =
 * Quick fix for Login and Register pages - for now there is no Bootstrap added to the login/register pages whatsoever.